noahmlee/lost-cove/content/Notes/AWS.md

 ### Notes to Self

-- Always create a **new user** in IAM and give it scoped permissions — never use your root account for anything besides billing and creating IAM users.
+- Always create a **new user** in IAM and give it scoped permissions, never use your root account for anything besides billing and creating IAM users.
 - **Security Groups** = firewall rules for your instance.
 Open only what you need.
-- EC2 instance IPs can change — use **Elastic IP** if you want it to stay the same.
+- EC2 instance IPs can change, use **Elastic IP** if you want it to stay the same.
 - Set up **SSL** with Let's Encrypt + Nginx or use **CloudFront** in front of S3 for HTTPS.

 ---